 How many servers can you run down a single fibre channel?
 As you might expect, there is no simple answer to this, it is based on the FC capacity, and the amount of work your servers are doing.
 You can work this out if you know how much traffic each server is generating.
 The expected total I/O should not exceed the channel I/O especially if VMs are in the picture.
 You want to get the right balance between getting maximum use out of your fiber capacity, while at the same time delivering good peformance to your hosts.
 A starting rule of thumb is shown below, but be sure to monitor port usage and avoid overloading your system.

 When designing your SAN, you must consider the future.
 Your growth rate will determine the number of connections you will require, and your SAN must be scaleable, as far as you can predict the future.
+A core edge SAN topology is arguably the best.
 Your SAN also needs to be available, so you need two independent paths from every server to the data.
 The paths should be routed through 2 directors, or two independent switch paths.
+If there are two switches connected by an inter switch link (ISL) between them, then you should ensure that there is a minimum of two ISLs between them.
+The initiator and target ports should not be more than six per ISL.

 Your initial design should include some free ports for growth, but eventually you will need more switches.
 This is where a 2 tier switch approach can help, as it improves scaleability.
 The top tier connects to the servers, and the bottom tier connects to the storage, with each switch in the top tier connected to each switch in the bottom tier.
 This makes it easy to extend the fabric, while providing more redundant paths and better bandwidth.